ArtooTrills/Onboarding/Basics/1-Git/README.md

 * Create an account with your @artoo.in email id
 * https://help.github.com/articles/set-up-git/
-* Create a public respository called Onboarding as a public repository.
+* Create a public respository called `Onboarding` under your username.

 ## Developer Workflow on Github